Alcaligenes aquatilis: Potential control of cyanobacteria

-Zone inhibition assays using BG-11 medium, an increase in the concentration of A. aquatilis resulted in repressed or decreased growth of cyanobacteria.
-According to a relevant T-test, an A. aquatilis density of 8.9x10^6 cells mL^-1 resulted in a 49.83% decrease in cyanobacteria biomass after an incubation period.
+In zone-inhibition assays using BG-11 medium, higher concentrations of A. aquatilis were associated with reduced growth of cyanobacteria.
+An A. aquatilis density of 8.9 × 10^{6} cells mL^{−1} resulted in a 49.83% decrease in cyanobacterial biomass after incubation.

-Ultimately, the mechanism of inhibiting cyanobacteria appears to involve algicide activity by bacteria associated with A. aquatilis.
-In a study, when inoculated with cyanobacteria, A. aquatilis formed a layer of cells around called the inhibition zone.
-This suggests that A. aquatilis does not directly attach to the cyanobacteria to inhibit its function, but rather releases substances or relies on other associated bacteria to inactivate cyanobacteria activity.
+The inhibitory mechanism appears to involve algicide activity by A. aquatilis or its associated bacteria.
+In one study, A. aquatilis formed an inhibition zone when inoculated with cyanobacteria, suggesting that it may inhibit cyanobacteria by releasing substances rather than by direct attachment.

-The potential control of cyanobacteria with the use of A. aquatilis is significant, as cyanobacteria are capable of secreting toxic substances that would negatively impact marine systems.
-However, its use in environmental or industrial settings are still limited due to factors such as the specificity of its antagonistic activity and the need for further research to study long-term efficacy and safety.
+The potential use of A. aquatilis to control cyanobacteria may be significant because some cyanobacteria can produce toxic substances that negatively affect aquatic systems.
+However, its use in environmental or industrial settings remains limited by factors such as the specificity of its antagonistic activity and the need for further research on long-term efficacy and safety.

 Desalination

-To address issues of freshwater scarcity in some areas, there have been significant advancements in the development of desalination technology to remove ions from seawater.
-One primary concern is scale deposits (magnesium ion [Mg^{2+}] and calcium ion [Ca^{2+}]) formed during desalination, particularly affecting equipment used in reverse-osmosis processes.
-A. aquatilis may be a viable pre-treatment step in desalination, as it removes Ca^{2+} and Mg^{2+} from seawater through microbial-induced carbonate precipitation (MICP).
-The surface of A. aquatilis contains a negatively charged extracellular polymeric substance (ESP) that adsorbs to the positively-charged Ca^{2+} and Mg^{2+}, removing the cations with efficiencies as high as 93% and 72%, respectively.
+Desalination can help address freshwater scarcity by removing ions from seawater.
+One concern in desalination is scale deposition, caused by ions such as magnesium (Mg^{2+}) and calcium (Ca^{2+}), which can affect reverse-osmosis membranes and water-treatment systems.
+A. aquatilis may be useful as a pretreatment in desalination because it can remove Ca^{2+} and Mg^{2+} from seawater through microbial-induced carbonate precipitation (MICP).
+In one study, it was found that the surface of A. aquatilis contains a negatively charged extracellular polymeric substance (EPS) that adsorbs to the positively-charged Ca^{2+} and Mg^{2+}, removing the cations with efficiencies as high as 93% and 72%, respectively.

-Heavy metals in seawater are also of concern due to their toxicity and the difficulty of their removal.
-Through MICP, A. aquatilis has the potential to break down proteins and amino acids in the water, which releases ammonium and carbonate.
-The ESPs can facilitate nickel-carbonate precipitation, especially under basic conditions, removing the dissolved nickel (Ni) by as much as 92%.
+Heavy metals in seawater are also of concern because of their toxicity and difficulty of removal.
+A. aquatilis can use amino acids to produce carbonate, forming precipitates that removes ions from solution.
+The EPS can facilitate nickel-carbonate precipitation, removing up to 92% of soluble nickel.

-One concern with MICP as a removal method is that it generates ammonia as a potentially toxic byproduct.
-However, A. aquatilis can convert ammonia to nitrogen gas under aerobic conditions.
-This unique feature may reduce the need for additional desalination and pollution-removal processes.
+One concern with MICP is that it generates ammonia as a potentially toxic byproduct.
+However, A. aquatilis can remove ammonia after the MICP process under oxygen-rich conditions.
+This may reduce the need for additional desalination and pollution-removal processes.

 Decolorization ability

-Synthetic organic dyes are widely used in textiles, tanning, cosmetic products, and paper industries.
-Although they are considered micropollutants, many synthetic organic dyes are toxic to marine organisms, obstruct light penetration in aquatic ecosystems, and reduce oxygen transfer.
-This presents a risk to both aquatic ecosystems and higher-order consumers such as humans.
+Synthetic organic dyes are widely used in textiles, tanning, cosmetics and paper industries.
+Many synthetic organic dyes are toxic to aquatic organisms, obstruct light penetration in aquatic ecosystems, and reduce oxygen transfer.
+This presents a risk to both aquatic ecosystems and organisms higher in the food chain such as humans.